prolificinteractive/PIPassiveAlert/README.md

 # PIPassiveAlert

-A banner alert library in Objective-C.
+A banner alert library in Objective-C. :rotating_light: